CBP Officer

 I have noticed that CBP officers at the internal checkpoints (near but not at the Mexican border) are actually fairly courteous.
 Is this actually a less stressful post than, say, the Canadian border, where they tend to be more gruff?

-Asked by Nicholas about 7 years ago
+Asked by Nicholas over 7 years ago

 I have never worked the internal checkpoints, so I am not quite sure.
 The only thing I can think of is there is much less pressure for the checkpoints inside than the border.
 Officers at the border are hounded by management, who is hounded by their Port Director, who is hounded by the Director of Field Operations, who is hounded by congressmen/chambers of commerce/politicians regarding border wait times.
 The unfortunate truth is, there are a lot of politics involved with this job.
 Sometimes, the politics take priority of getting the job done right.